 Phi Beta Kappa: Alpha of Vermont

-The University of Vermont’s chapter—the Alpha of Vermont—was chartered in 1848, making it the eleventh chapter of Phi Beta Kappa.
+The chapter sheltered at the University of Vermont—the Alpha of Vermont—was chartered in 1848, making it the eleventh chapter of Phi Beta Kappa.
 It has a rich history in its own right, being the first chapter in the nation to elect women and African Americans to membership, which is did in the 1870s.
 Since 1848, approximately 4,100 UVM students have been inducted.